 Il bambino rompe la finestra.

-Irregular verbs conjugation in the Italian present tense
+Conjugation of irregular verbs in the Italian present tense

-Essere and avere are especially important because they are used as helping verbs in compound tenses like the passato prossimo, the most common past tense in Italian.
+Essere and avere are especially important because they are used as helping verbs in compound tenses such as the passato prossimo, the most common past tense in Italian.

 Present tense of essere and avere

-Make sure you put an accent mark on è: è means “it is”, while e without an accent mark means and!
+Be sure to put an accent mark on è: è means “it is”, while e without an accent mark means and!

 Present tense of fare and venire